PabloB07/arbolfamiliar/README.md

 3. **Set up Supabase**:
    - Create a new project at [supabase.com](https://supabase.com)
    - Go to Settings > API to find your project URL and anon key
-   - Run the SQL schema in your Supabase SQL Editor (found in `supabase-schema.sql`)
+   - Go to Settings > Database to get your connection string

 4. **Configure environment variables**:
    - Create a `.env.local` file in the root directory